pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 a shortcut right on this page -- click the light blue button that says `>>> Run` to save and run your file.

-> (you may need to hit "allow popups" in your browser, then try a second time
-> to see the new console appear)

 ----

 So far, those were all basic PythonAnywhere features that any